 The Free Application for Federal Student Aid, or FAFSA, is the way to access financial aid such as grants, work-study, or federal student loans.
 Completing the FAFSA is the most important step families can take toward paying for college.
-Nearly all students who apply for aid through the FAFSA qualify for some amount of federal aid.
+Completing and submitting the FAFSA form is free, and it provides students access to the largest source of financial aid to help pay for higher education.